 Assemblers & Loaders, Linkers: One pass and two pass assembler design of an assembler, Absolute loader, relocation and linking concepts, relocating loader and Dynamic Linking., overview of compilation, Phases of a compiler.

 Lexical Analysis:

-Role of a Lexical analyzer, Specification and recognition of tokens, Symbol table, lexical
+Role of a Lexical analyzer, Specification and recognition of tokens, Symbol table, lexical generation, syntax directed translation, translation of types, control Statements.

 Parsing: